-A patron may have up to 30 items of any combination charged to their account (limit 6 DVD's).
-Parental permission is required for minors to charge R rated videos & DVD's.
+A patron may have up to 30 items of any combination charged to their account (limit of 8 DVDs and limit of 2 Playaway Views).

 Paperback books WITHOUT barcodes are available on an exchange basis with unlimited checkout, no due dates or fines.
-Notify circ desk of number taken for statistic purposes.
-Patrons are asked to return same number as taken and of like quality and content.
+If possible, patrons are asked to return same number as taken and of like quality and content.
 This service available at the main library.
-Glenrock Branch Library paperback books follow the Books, Book/Cassettes policy above.
+Glenrock Branch Library paperback books follow the Book policy above.

-1-week checkout; 2 renewals at 1 week; fine for late returns is 10 cents per day per item up to $5.00 per item.
+2-week checkout; 2 renewals at 2 week; fine for late returns is $.10 per day per item up to $5.00 per item.

-Limit 30 per account; 1-week checkout; 1 renewal at 1 week; fines for late returns at $.50 per day per item to $5.00.
-Parental permission is required for minors to charge R rated videos.
-Videos may be returned in the book drop.
+Limit 2 per account; 2-week checkout; 2 renewals at 2-weeks; fines for late returns at $.50 per day per item to $5.00.
+Playaway Views may be returned in the book drop.

-Limit 6 per account, 1-week checkout; 1 renewal at 1 week, fines for late returns at $.50 per day per item to $5.00.
-Parental permission is required for minors to charge R rated DVD's.
+Limit 8 per account, 2-week checkout; 2 renewals at 2-weeks, fines for late returns at $.50 per day per item to $5.00.
 DVD's may be returned in the book drop.

-Equipment available for patron use include typewriter, computer, microfiche and microfilm reader/printer.
+Equipment available for patron use include computers, laptops (adult use only), microfiche and microfilm reader/printer, fax machine, and photocopiers.
 There is no charge for use, but there are fees for consumable materials.
 TELEFAX AND PHOTOCOPIER services are available for nominal fees.

 Holds may be made for materials currently checked out.
 HOLDS WILL BE MADE ONLY AT PATRON REQUEST.
-Patrons will be notified of the material's availability and items will be held for 2 working days.
+Patrons will be notified of the material's availability and items will be held for 2 weeks.

-Requests for materials not owned by our library will be taken for a $2.00 fee per item, payable at the time of the request.
+Requests for materials not owned by our library will be taken for a $3.00 fee per item, payable at the time of checking out the received item.
 Loan period is dependent upon lending library.
 Fine for late return is $.10 PER DAY PER ITEM up to the cost of the item, as well as any fee assessed by the lending library.

-Times and dates for storytime and summer reading programs will be available at the library and on the Children's Department page of this Website.
-Details and registration forms can be obtained from the librarians.
+Times and dates for storytime and summer reading programs will be available at the library and on the News & Events section of this Website.
+Details can be obtained from the librarians.

-A book drop is available for returns during closed hours.
-It is located near the main entrance and at the Douglas Library the book drop is on the west side of the building.
+Outdoor book drops are available for returns during closed hours.
+At the Glenrock Library, it is located near the main entrance and at the Douglas Library the book drop is on the west side of the building.

 Fines are assessed for late returns IT IS THE BORROWER'S RESPONSIBILITY TO BE AWARE OF MATERIAL DUE DATES.
 Limited attempts to notify patron of late materials will be made by library staff.
 Patrons having overdue materials and/or fines amounting to more than $2.00 are not allowed further checkout until materials are returned and fines paid.
 In addition, accounts with long overdue materials not returned within 60 calendar days will be turned over to Unique Management Services, a collection agency.
 These accounts will also have a $10 referral fee added.

-Replacement value is charged for lost materials plus a $10.00 handling fee per item.
-Patrons are denied further checkout privileges until lost item is returned or replaced.
+Replacement value is charged for lost or damaged materials plus a $10.00 handling fee per item.
+Patrons are denied further checkout privileges until lost item is returned or replacement fee is paid.
 No reimbursement will be given for recovered items after they have been replaced.